-The drive runs very well in EPOS4's Profile Position Mode, but when operating with a master (e.g. Beckhoff TwinCAT or maxon's MasterMACS) the motor's motion looks rather jerkily in "CSP - Cyclic Synchronous Position Mode".
+The drive runs very well in EPOS4's "PPM - Profile Position Mode" or "PVM - Profile Velocity Mode", but when operating with a master (e.g. Beckhoff TwinCAT or maxon's MasterMACS) the motor's motion looks rather jerkily in "CSP - Cyclic Synchronous Position" or "CSV - Cyclic Synchronous Velocity" mode.

 - What is the reason for this?